 Ideally the drums will arrive complete with their drumheads on, but they may require you to construct the drums by attaching the drumheads to the drum shells by screwing the tuning rods into the lugs with a drum key.

 Never set up a drum set directly on top of a hard floor surface such as wood, vinyl, concrete, granite, etc. The rubber feet of the stands might mark the floor with black, and the bass drum spurs will scratch the flooring.

 You will also find that the bass drum will creep away from you as you play and you will struggle to play well.

-Invest in a quality drum rug if you plan on setting up a drum set on a hard floor to make sure the drums stay firmly in your desired position and additionally so you do not damage the floor.
+Invest in a quality drum rug if you plan on performing your drum kit on a hard floor so that the drums stay firmly in your desired position and additionally so you do not damage the floor.